I was literally seething inside.

-(And anyway, drivers who see kids waiting to cross often stop of their own accord.
+(It's much more common to witness drivers who see kids waiting to cross often stop of their own accord.
 Buses here sometimes even swing around to block both lanes of traffic until the kids are safely across the street.)

 And these 2 incidents happened within 15 minutes of each other.